Code of Organization and Procedure

 ARTICLE VI Delegation of Power to Department Faculties

 Section 1.
-Under the provisions of the University Handbook, Section 23-43C, the College faculty delegates certain powers to each of its department faculties.
+Under the provisions of the Faculty Code and Governance, Section 23-43C, the College faculty delegates certain powers to each of its department faculties.
 Subject to the limitations set forth in Sections 2 and 3 below, the faculty of each department may:

 (1) determine its curriculum and academic programs;

 (2) determine requirements for admission to its courses and course programs, and for graduation; (3) determine the scholastic standards to be required of its major students;

 (4) recommend to the College faculty those of its students deemed qualified for degrees; and